anyTV/JS-conventions/README.md

 # JavaScript Convention

-All code in any code-base should look like a single person typed it, no matter how many people contributed.
+All code in any code-base should look like a single person cided it, no matter how many people contributed.
 Source codes should be like a book, understandable by reading from top to bottom.
 Choose readability over performance in most cases.

-Use `.jshintrc` to verify code quality.
-Use `.jsbeautifyrc` to format code.

-Our sublime plugins:
+Sublime plugin for checking code quality:
 - [JSHint Gutter](https://github.com/victorporof/Sublime-JSHint)
+> Use `.jshintrc` provided in this repository

+Sublime plugin for formatting code:
 - [HTML-CSS-JS Prettify](https://github.com/victorporof/Sublime-HTMLPrettify)

-Some of the conventions will be handled by HTML-CSS-JS Prettify plugin.

-Note: Not all codes should be prettified using this plugins.
-It's not a de facto standard.
+> To be honest, self-discipline in coding should be enough.
+This doesn't produce the prettiest code.
 There are still plenty of ways to present the code in a better manner.

 ## DRY Principle